-This route would leave the A40 alignment near the 'Duke's Cut' bridge and follow closely the path of the Oxford-Worcester rail line south into (or adjacent to) Oxford rail station.
+The proposed route would leave the A40 alignment near the 'Duke's Cut' bridge and follow closely the path of the Cotswold, Cherwell and Chiltern rail lines into (or adjacent to) Oxford rail station.
 Re-development of the station is planned and accommodation of a platform for terminating a Witney to Oxford RTS could easily be added to the design.
-WestOx Monorail believe this would achieve the most viable and cost-effective restoration of a Witney to Oxford rail link.

 (We gratefully acknowledge the contribution of Roger Curry to this proposal)

 The town of Carterton, like Witney, is growing ever larger with many new homes planned in the future.
 The creation of job opportunities in Carterton will not match the increase in population, the result of which will be an inevitable increase in A40 traffic as people need to find employment closer to Oxford.
 A Witney to Oxford rapid transit system will certainly be used by Carterton residents.
 Initially, with adequate parking at the Witney terminal, Carterton residents would access the system via the A40 Witney bypass using the Shores Green junction.

 In the future we see no reason why the system could not be extended westward to Carterton.
 The guide way could be extended from the Witney terminal along the median of the A40 Witney bypass until it reaches the B4477, which could be followed to the outskirts of the town.

 Why Not Monorail?